pca2/pca2.github.io/_drafts/2018-10-20-MongoDB-Stitch.md

 That should be it.
 Now when we enter a weight above our threshold, everyone in our choosen Slack channel will be notified and I\'ll promise to have a salad for lunch.

 Obviously, we\'re just scratching the surface with this little project.
 Hopefully you now see how easy it is to combine triggers and service integrations to create really impactful features.
-Check out our [official tutorials](https://docs.mongodb.com/stitch/tutorials/) to see what other neat things you can bring to life with MongoDB Stitch.
+Check out the [official tutorials](https://docs.mongodb.com/stitch/tutorials/) to see what other neat things you can bring to life with MongoDB Stitch.